staking-foundation/docs/docs/04-lst.md

 ## 📦 The wdivETH wrapping option

 In some cases, the changing balance of divETH is not ideal, and a non-rebasing static-balance token is preferable.
-This is the case with some Defi protocols and accounting use cases.
-That's why the Diva staking protocol allows Liquid Stakers to convert their divETH into wdivETH as a non-rebasing token.
+This is the case with some DeFi protocols and accounting use cases.
+That's why the Diva allows Liquid Stakers to convert their divETH into wdivETH as a non-rebasing token.

 The Diva Smart Contracts allow users to “wrap” divETH (dynamic balance) into wdivETH (static balance) and vice-versa.